utxostack/rgbpp-sdk/packages/btc/README.md

   txHex: 'your_original_transaction_hex',
   from: account.address,
   feeRate: 40, // the feeRate should be greater than the feeRate of the original transaction
-  changeIndex: 1, // optional, return change to outputs[changeIndex], will return a new output if not specified
+  changeIndex: 1, // optional, return change to outputs[changeIndex], will create a new output if not specified
   changeAddress: 'address_to_return_change', // optional, where should the change satoshi be returned to
   requireValidOutputsValue: false, // optional, default to false, require each output's value to be >= minUtxoSatoshi
   requireGreaterFeeAndRate: true, // optional, default to true, require the fee rate&amount to be greater than the original transction